-A typical gas chromatogram of Aloe vera (L.) skin powder is shown in Figure 2 and a list of the compounds identified appears in Table 1.
+A typical gas chromatogram of Aloe vera (L.) skin powder is shown on Figure 2 and a list of the compounds identified appears on Table 1.
 Eleven compounds of Aloe vera (L.) skin powder were identified using GC-MS and the major compound identified was squalene (16.84%), limonene (14.17%), 7- tetradeecane (13.13%) and n-Hexadecanoic acid (11.91%).
-Lakshmi et al. (2011) reported that the major phyto-components possessing activity as antimicrobial and antioxidant were tetradecanoic acid, methyl ester, hexadecanoic acid, and squalene.
-Whilst Botes et al. (2008) reported that campesterol and coumaric were identified as phytosterols in Aloe greatheadii var. davyana extracts and were associated with antioxidant properties.
-Coopoosamy (2010) also reported limonene and carvone as volatile compounds on leaf exudates of Aloe excelsa (Berger).
+Lakshmi et al. (2011) reported that the major phyto-components to have the activity as antimicrobial and antioxidant were tetradecanoic acid, methyl ester, hexadecanoic acid, and squalene.
+Whilst Botes et al. (2008) reported that campesterol and coumaric were identified as phytosterols in Aloe greatheadii var. davyana extracts and associated antioxidant properties and Coopoosamy (2010) also reported that limonene and carvone were was performed as volatile compounds on leaf exudates of Aloe excelsa (Berger).